 Historical Museum: Crete ‘preserved in amber’

 This impressive modern museum is housed in an elegant, 20th-century building.
-It has a diverse number of permanent exhibitions, including the Byzantine and Post-Byzantine Collection, the Numismatic Collection, the Ceramics and Sculpture section, the Nikos Kazantzakis rooms and the Ethnographic Collection.
+It has a diverse number of permanent exhibitions, including the Byzantine and Post-Byzantine Collection, Numismatic Collection, Ceramics and Sculpture section, Nikos Kazantzakis rooms and the Ethnographic Collection.

 In the heart of the city

 The pedestrian Daedalus shopping street, full of designer stores, connects Lionadarakia and Eleftherias squares.
-Walking west from the lion fountain, you enter the wide pedestrian Handakos Street, overflowing with even more shops and cafes.
+Walking west from the Lions’ Head Fountain, you enter the wide pedestrian Handakos Street, overflowing with even more shops and cafes.

 Experience the best of Heraklion

 Exploring the Minoan palace of Knossos on Crete